Julgodis/picori/README.md

 In the future adding support for more formats is planned.

 [^note-elf]:
     ELF is not a specific format used by either GameCube or Wii, but no known compiler outputs DOL files direct (and for good reasons), instead they produce ELF files.
-Support for ELF (specific to GameCube and Wii) are useful.
+Support for ELF (specific to GameCube and Wii) will be very useful.

 ## Compression